andyatkinson/andyatkinson.github.io/_posts/2026-05-13-aura-frames-scaling-peak-load-ruby-on-rails.md

 ```

 ## What’s missing in Rails?
-While Ruby on Rails has been expanded to help the needs of large scale apps, and intends to be a somewhat generic framework used for a variety of specific purposes, we did look at some ways that current features came up a bit short.
-This section will recap those with the idea that these may be possible future enhancement areas for Rails and Active Record.
+While Ruby on Rails has been expanded to help the needs of large scale apps, and intends to be a somewhat generic framework used for a variety of specific purposes, we did find that some of the features didn't support what we needed.
+This is a short recap with the idea it may be useful information for future enhancements to Active Record.

-- Limitations of `disable_joins: true`, not all association types are supported
+- Limitations of `disable_joins: true`, not all association types supported
-- Batched finders like `find_in_batches()` don’t support filtering (`WHERE` clause) on non primary key columns.
+- Batched finders like `find_in_batches()` don’t support filtering (`WHERE` clause) on non-primary key columns.
 We want to specify a non-PK column, set the direction ascending or descending, and set a limit.
-- Methods `insert_all()` and `upsert_all()` don’t support a customizable `ON CONFLICT` clause.
+- Method `insert_all()` didn't support customization of the `ON CONFLICT` clause.
 - No built-in method for keyset pagination style pagination.

 ## Wrap Up
-Ruby on Rails has been a critical technology for Aura Frames to build with for more than a decade.
-Enhancements in the last handful of versions have been put to use by the platform, helping it reach greater levels of scale, and helping deliver a faster and more reliable experience to customers.
+Ruby on Rails has been a critical technology for Aura Frames to build with for more than a decade, enabling a small team to continually ship improvements to customers within the same codebase.

+Enhancements in the last handful of versions have been put to use, helping the platform reach greater levels of scale, delivering faster and more reliable experiences to customers.

 If these types of posts are interesting to you, please consider subscribing to my blog or buying my book.
 If you're an engineer interested in working on these types of challenges, please get in touch.